m-cain/mnemo/memory-bank/activeContext.md

 ## Next Steps

+1. Extend form validation to remaining forms (login, registration)
-1. Create dashboard visualizations (charts, graphs) for inventory analytics
+2. Create dashboard visualizations (charts, graphs) for inventory analytics
-2. Implement bulk operations (import/export, multi-select delete/edit)
+3. Implement bulk operations (import/export, multi-select delete/edit)
-3. Improve the home selection UI (currently using a placeholder)
+4. Improve the home selection UI (currently using a placeholder)
-4. Add more comprehensive input validation
+5. Add more comprehensive input validation
-5. Add pagination for inventory tables with large datasets
+6. Add pagination for inventory tables with large datasets

 ## Technical Decisions

+- Using Zod for form validation to ensure type safety and consistent validation
+- Using react-hook-form for form state management and validation integration
 - Using shadcn/ui for component library to ensure consistent styling and functionality
 - Using relative imports (../../../) instead of alias imports (@/) to avoid path resolution issues
 - Implementing type-safe React event handlers
-- Utilized the magic UI component generator for inspiration on advanced UI patterns
+- Utilized the 21st-dev Magic MCP server for generating sophisticated UI components
+- Using FormField rendering pattern with render props for better component isolation

 ## User Experience Focus